Influence of the IBM PC on the personal computer market: Decline of the Intel 80186

 Although based on the i8086 and enabling the creation of relatively low-cost x86-based systems, the Intel 80186 quickly lost appeal for x86-based PC builders because the supporting circuitry inside the Intel 80186 chip was incompatible with those used in the standard PC chipset as implemented by IBM.
 It was very rarely used in personal computers after 1982.

 Domination of the clones

 "Is it PC compatible?"

-In February 1984 BYTE described how "the personal computer market seems to be shadowed under a cloud of compatibility: the drive to be compatible with the IBM Personal Computer family has assumed near-fetish proportions", which it stated was "inevitable in the light of the phenomenal market acceptance of the IBM PC".
+While predicting success for the TI Professional in 1983, Rosen Electronics Letter added "we'd rather it had been completely compatible with the PC", stating that "we kow of one case (and there will be many)" where a customer chose the PC because of "the name, the trustworthiness and most important of all the identity of IBM".
+One year after the Rosen prediction, BYTE described how "the personal computer market seems to be shadowed under a cloud of compatibility: the drive to be compatible with the IBM Personal Computer family has assumed near-fetish proportions", which it stated was "inevitable in the light of the phenomenal market acceptance of the IBM PC".
 The magazine cited the announcement by North Star in fall 1983 of its first PC-compatible microcomputer.
 Founded in 1976, North Star had long been successful with 8-bit S-100 bus products, and had introduced proprietary 16-bit products, but now the company acknowledged that the IBM PC had become a "standard", one which North Star needed to follow.
 BYTE described the announcement as representative of the great impact IBM had made on the industry:

+The magazine expressed concern that "IBM's burgeoning influence in the PC community is stifling innovation because so many other companies are mimicking Big Blue".
+Those that had "tried to improve on the PC standard", InfoWorld similarly wrote, "unanimously got burned [and] stifled innovation".
+The TI and Wang computers were among the failures, as were the DEC and Data General products, despite TI's good reviews and others' success in competing against IBM minicomputers.
+Even IBM's mainframe rivals, the BUNCH, introduced their own compatibles despite earlier viewing such a small computer as a "toy"; they and other vendors of large computers had lost sales to existing customers that would have preferred to buy from them if possible.
+When Hewlett-Packard introduced the Vectra InfoWorld stated that the company was "responding to demands from its customers for full IBM PC compatibility".
+Some of the largest vendors, like Honeywell Information Systems and Tandem Computers, explicitly admitted that their products were not innovative, but were what customers wanted.
+Stating that compatibles were a commodity like televisions with falling prices, Zenith Data Systems's CEO said "Basically, we move boxes".